 The main characteristic of this chakra is its hardness, which is why the exercises on Muladhara favor the strengthening and stability of the whole organism, both physically and emotionally.

 When the first chakra is blocked, the consequences are strong insecurity and apathy, along with a loss of self-esteem that can lead us to a discouraged and perpetually resigned attitude in everyday activities.
-The too much activity of this chakra, on the other hand, does not bring positive consequences: one can incur mental rigidity, hostility towards changes, aggression and an excessive attachment to money.
+When this chakra is overactive, on the other hand, does not bring positive consequences: one can incur mental rigidity, hostility towards changes, aggression and an excessive attachment to money.

 We must pay special attention to the Muladhara chakra when we are going through periods of strong changes, for example, a separation, a move, the beginning of a new activity and in general all the events that involve our sense of security and stability.